QCircuitBench: A Large-Scale Dataset for Benchmarking Quantum Algorithm Design: Additional Experiment Results

-Regarding the counter-intuitive phenomenon where the performance on Clifford and universal random circuits decreases after fine-tuning, we conducted additional experiments and fine-tuned the model on 4,800 samples specifically for the Clifford task.
+\paragraph{Observations.} Regarding the counter-intuitive phenomenon where the performance on Clifford and universal random circuits decreases after fine-tuning, we conducted additional experiments and fine-tuned the model on 4,800 samples specifically for the Clifford task.
 Upon closer inspection, we observed that the model more frequently generated outputs with infinite loops and increased monotony, often producing repetitive gate patterns and repeatedly cycling over the same qubit after fine-tuning.

-We further conducted experiments with different "temperature" parameters, which control the randomness of predictions.
+\paragraph{Temperature.} We conducted experiments with different "temperature" parameters, which control the randomness of predictions.
 Formally, let $T > 0$ be the temperature, $z_i$ be the raw score for token $i$, the probability for token $i$ is computed as $p_i = \frac{e^{z_i / T}}{\sum_j e^{z_j / T}}$.
 Typically, lower temperatures make the model more conservative, while higher temperatures flatten the distribution, increasing the likelihood of generating originally less probable sequences.
 The results are shown in Table~\ref{table:temperature}:

+\paragraph{Entropy.} We also conducted an entropy analysis before and after fine-tuning.
+The output entropy decreased noticeably, suggesting the model became more deterministic and less diverse.
+This likely led to overfitting to high-probability surface patterns, sacrificing semantically correct but less frequent solutions.
+The issue is particularly detrimental for tasks requiring diverse outputs such as random circuit synthesis.
+This observation aligns with increases in BLEU scores and declines in verification scores, suggesting a mismatch between surface-level fluency and semantic correctness.

-One possible explanation for this counter-intuitive result lies in the challenge of encoding quantum state vectors within a language model.
-In the problem description, the target quantum state is represented by a complex vector with four decimal places of precision, where the dimension scales as with the number of qubits .
+\paragraph{Explanations.} One possible explanation for this counter-intuitive result lies in the challenge of encoding quantum state vectors within a language model.
+In the problem description, the target quantum state is represented by a complex vector with four decimal places of precision, where the dimension scales as with the number of qubits.
 It is a well-known fact that LLMs generally struggle with very long floating-point numbers, which might contribute to the observed performance decline.